 The portfolio category on the LIMS website is meant for People in the Admin department of the Medical school.
 Admins are authorized to restrict and provide access to enable only a limited number of people to handle & access data.

-Users can be added and removed easily without additional time-consuming formalities and on a real-time basis.
-User details and new applications are stored in the Shared with me section of Portfolio.
+A modern LIMS system manages users easily without additional time-consuming formalities and on a real-time basis.
+User details and new applications are stored in Portfolio’s Shared with me section.

 The MSPE settings have the Schools & letterhead details, the Dean’s signature, and a curriculum write-up.
-These details appear in a box-like format on the screen, which can be easily filled up.
+These details appear in a box-like format on the screen for filling.

-Conclusion: The MSPE letter provides a snapshot of the students’ performance at medical school and is part of the residency program application process.
-It is of great importance when considering candidates for residency programs and hence needs to be accurate and up-to-date with the information for each student.
+The MSPE letter provides a snapshot of the student’s performance at medical school and is part of the residency program application process.
+It is of great importance when considering candidates for residency programs.
+This makes the accuracy and precision of student information extremely important.

 LIMS is a modern learner information management software application designed to meet the unique needs of every medical school.
 The MSPE letter generator feature is flexible and easy to use and saves time and effort for medical schools.